Daqing: History

-The Daqing oilfield was discovered in the late 1950s, and drilling began in 1958.
-A town with the same name was founded in 1959 to house workers extracting oil and gas from the Daqing oilfield and to host industries which could take advantage of the energy and petrochemicals, shortly before the 10th anniversary of the founding of the PRC.
 The name Daqing literally means "Great Celebration".
 On 26 May 1960, Anda City was established at former Anda town (today's Anda City in Suihua prefecture), administering Daqing oilfield area.
 Five months later, the administrative organs of the oilfield relocated in Sartu.
 On 23 June 1964, the city was established Anda special administrative region, with Anda county administering its surrounding area.
-On 14 December 1979, the city was separated from Anda and was renamed Daqing after the oilfield.